 Registration for each trimester immediately precedes the beginning of classes for this trimester.

-Advanced registration periods and terminal dates for registration are announced each trimester.
 A fee is charged for late registration.

 The normal student load in a given trimester is 16 credit hours.
 A three-hour course will customarily be taught three hours per week, a five-hour course, five hours per week.